Junior Boys Waiting Game

 October 28, 2022

-On October 28th 2022, Canadian duo Junior Boys will release their sixth album, ‘Waiting Game’.
-PRE-ORDER HERE.
+On October 28th 2022, Canadian duo Junior Boys released their sixth album, ‘Waiting Game’.
+ORDER HERE.

 Six years since their last album, 2016’s ‘Big Black Coat’, ‘Waiting Game’ finds producers Jeremy Greenspan and Matt Didemus in a tender and contemplative mood; a switch-up from their punchy, R&B-infused dance melodics.